 Due to local laws and a stricter interpretation of the GDPR, If uses a technology that automatically ensures that all emails sent from If domains use a more appropriate method of encryption to secure personal data.

 Topdanmark’s Board of Directors has approved a policy on the overall requirements on the use of personal data.
-Topdanmark has processes for continuous mapping and risk assessment of data processing processes, to ensure a high level of personal data protection.
 In addition, Topdanmark carries out risk assessments on external data processors used in claims handling, for example.

-In 2019, Topdanmark strengthened the company’s GDPR-related processes by improving risk assessment and control of data processors, and ensuring that data security for new digital systems is assessed early in the planning phase of a project.
-All new employees of Topdanmark must undergo an e-learning program that ensures knowledge and focus on the correct processing of personal data and the GDPR.
-At regular intervals, existing employees undergo a short e-learning course to ensure the continued focus on data privacy.
+Compliance with the legislation in force on processing of personal data is ensured, for example, by continuous training of employees.
+All new employees at Topdanmark must undergo an e-learning program that focuses, for example, on the correct processing of personal data and the GDPR.
+At regular intervals, existing employees undergo a short e-learning course to ensure a continued focus on data privacy.

-Mandatum Life’s Board of Directors and CEO are responsible for ensuring that the company’s data privacy is at an adequate level and that sufficient resources are allocated to it.
-Mandatum Life has a DPO, who can be contacted by data subjects, whether they are employees or customers.
+Mandatum Life’s Board of Directors and the CEO are responsible for ensuring that the company’s data privacy is at an adequate level and that sufficient resources are allocated to it.
+The Data Governance unit directs and supervises the company's data protection and data security measures.
+The unit is headed by the company's DPO.
+The DPO is also part of Mandatum Life's risk management function and reports to the operational management team, the Board of Directors, and the Sampo Group Audit Committee on a quarterly basis and whenever necessary.
+The DPO can be contacted by data subjects, whether they are employees or customers.
 The DPO carries out the tasks determined in the GDPR.
 The DPO is, for example, responsible for Mandatum Life’s data protection strategy, policies, guidelines, monitoring, and reporting, and for addressing data protection deviations.
 In addition, the DPO highlights development needs related to data privacy and promotes measures to meet them.

 Every Mandatum Life employee participates in data protection training annually.
 The training is provided to new employees during their onboarding.
 The training is extended to the providers of outsourced services as needed.
-The completion rate of the data privacy related e-learning is monitored periodically, and the completion rate was 99 per cent at the end of 2019, considering the induction period for new employees.
+The completion rate of the data privacy-related e-learning is monitored periodically.
 In addition to the general e-learning, different teams and units are provided with customized training throughout the year.
-In 2019, Mandatum Life focused on providing training for the Sales and Sales Support, IT, and Business Development units.